 It may sound obvious but it’s important that you scrutinise the spend of every penny.
 This means that you may need to be creative to solve problems that larger organisations would solve by investing money.
 But then, this is half the fun…

-What you’re about to start is going to be stressful.
-Which means you need to find a way to relieve the tension.
-For me, I’ve found a combination of spending time with my family and friends, doing exercise every day (I cycle) and volunteering help me prevent that stress building up.
+What you’re about to start is going to be stressful, which means you need to find a way to relieve the tension.
+For me, I’ve found a combination of spending time with my family and friends, doing exercise every day (I cycle) and volunteering helps me prevent that stress building up.

 This is it, and it’s probably the hardest one.
 Take that first step – people want you to lead.

 You are seeing this because you are using a browser that is not supported.
 The YellowDog website is built using modern technology and standards.
 We recommend upgrading your browser with one of the following to properly view our website:Windows